-Dear All, You may like to know that our plan for tutorials in the coming term is to start you off on the 'Texts and Contexts' paper, for which you read a selection of Greek and Latin texts from both a literary and a historical/archaeological point of view.
-Below are the details of the four topics for this paper, all of which we shall cover in the first term (I am indebted to my former colleague Peter Brown for the list).
-It will be very helpful if you can read all these texts in translation before you get here and (except for those of you doing Course II) also make a start on reading the texts for at least one topic in the original language.
+You may like to know that our plan for tutorials in the coming term is to start you off on the 'Texts and Contexts' paper, for which you read a selection of Greek and Latin texts from both a literary and a historical/archaeological point of view (Matilda won't be taking this paper (see below), but some of the texts will be used for CML as well, so she'll still be coming to the tutorials).
+Below are the details of the four topics for this paper, all of which we shall cover in the first term.
+It will be very helpful if you can all read as many as possible of these texts in translation before you get here.
+Anastasia, Maisie, Matilda, and Oscar should also make a start on reading the texts for at least one topic in the original language.
 This includes making and learning word-lists, so that you increase your vocabulary as you read.
-In addition you will receive language instruction in both Greek and Latin.
-I very strongly recommend spending a little time each day consolidating your knowledge of Latin (and Greek) by systematic learning of grammar, syntax and vocabulary.
-(Those of you doing Course II will start with Greek or Latin alone, as appropriate, but the principle of systematic learning a bit at a time is still a good one.)
-I'm conscious that, with the current pandemic, it's harder to get access to some books than usual.
+In addition, you will receive language instruction in Greek (for Anastasia, Harriet, Maisie, and Oscar) and Latin (for Anastasia, Erka, Maisie, Matilda, Oscar, and Sara).
+I very strongly recommend spending a little time each day consolidating your knowledge of Latin and/or by systematic learning of grammar, syntax, and vocabulary.
+I'm conscious that, with the consequences of the pandemic, it's harder to get access to some books than usual.
 Do your best (in moderation) to do the reading suggested above, but don't worry too much if the global situation makes it impossible to achieve all of it.
+Note, too, that I've tried to make it clear below which of these texts will be available to you for free online once you are in Oxford and have access to the Bodleian (which has an interface that lets you read MANY texts online); naturally, you might want to hold off on buying any of those, for obvious reasons.
 TEXTS & CONTEXTS An essay paper and a translation paper (each 3 hours).
 Candidates are expected to have considered the general topics as well as the particular texts and archaeological material specified.
 In the essay paper they will be required to answer a compulsory picture question, and three essay questions.
 A syllabus of images from which items will be selected for the picture question will be posted on WebLearn and CANVAS (the University's Virtual Learning Environments, to which you will gain access when you come up) under 'Texts and Contexts'.
 In the translation paper candidates will be required to translate six passages, three Greek and three Latin, set from the texts listed under (α) for each topic.
 Candidates are expected to know the texts under (β) for each topic in translation.
-Course II candidates only have to translate Latin, although they will be expected to know some Greek texts in translation (or vice versa, if the first language they are taking is Greek).
-CML candidates only have to translate Latin texts, and will not be examined on options 1 or 2 below at University level, but knowing the Greek texts in translation is good for their background knowledge.
-1. The Persian Wars and Cultural Identities Texts for Course IA and IC:
+Course IIA candidates (Erka and Sara) only have to translate Latin, although they will be expected to know some Greek texts in translation; Harriet (IIB) will only have to translate Greek, but will be expected to know some Latin texts in translation.
+Matilda (for CML) won't be taking exactly the same paper, but she'll be expected to know and be able to translate the Latin texts of this prescription for her Paper V and Paper VI.
+1. The Persian Wars and Cultural Identities Texts for Course IA: